labschedule/LabPortal/README.md

 ![Weekly display](./showcasing/screenshots/weeklydisplay.png)

 The schedule is read from an excel file of the following format.
-(the excel read happens in the back-end and the classes are provided through an API, by changing the classes provided in that API url the front-end will fetch that data instead)
+(the excel read happens from the [corresponding automation file](./automation-scripts/excelToObject.js) in the workflow)

 > Every cell that has multiple lines writter is considered a class.
 >